 The alternate PID loops can be set up on the Alternate PID Setup screen.
 See the Alternate PID Setup section for more information.

-NOTE: The feature of PID Auto Switch is disabled for the entire duration of the recipe when this Opcode is executed.
+NOTE: The feature of PID Auto Switch is disabled for the entire duration of a recipe when the opcode PIDLOAD is executed.
 See the PID Loop Setup section for more information.

 PLC_SET_VAL